tedjburgess/java-foundation/src/command_line_todo_list/README.md

 ## Description

-This is project 1 of my java foundation projects to improve my java skills and build progressively more difficult backend projects
+This is Project 1 of my Java foundation projects to improve my Java skills and build progressively more difficult backend projects

 ## Features